AGVGA/Blackjack-with-Python/README.md

 ***
-*This repository contains the implementation of Blackjack with the Python programming language for the purpose of **Mini Project by A. Aditya, 17911A05J4 of CSE Department of Vidya Jyothi Institute of Technology**.
+*This repository contains the implementation of Blackjack with the Python programming language for the purpose of **Project by A. Aditya**.
 Owner of this repository should be contacted to obtain the permission for the use of this repository elsewhere.*